Syedasaraa/van_life/README.md

-For now onlt one user added
+For now only one user added

   user : b@b.com
   pass: p123